-As of the date of this Registration Document, and to the Company's best knowledge, there is no current or potential conflict between the private interests of the members of the Board of Directors or of the Company's management and the corporate interests of the Company.
+As of the date of this Universal Registration Document, and to the Company's best knowledge, there is no current or potential conflict between the private interests of the members of the Board of Directors or of the Company's management and the corporate interests of the Company.
 Agreements involving certain directors or persons related to them are subject to the procedure on related-party agreements and are presented in Section 3.5.2.

-To the Company's knowledge as of the date of this Registration Document, there is no family connection between the members of the Board of Directors and the Company's senior management.
+To the Company's knowledge as of the date of this Universal Registration Document, there is no family connection between the members of the Board of Directors and the Company's senior management.

 The main point of vigilance regarding potential conflicts of interest within the Board results from certain directors' connections with the Company's main shareholders.
-Institut Mérieux holds 100% of the capital and voting rights of TSGH SAS, which itself owns, as of the date of this Registration Document, 60.02% of the capital and 71% of the voting rights of the Company.
-In addition, Mr. Philippe Archinard and Mr. Jean-Luc Bélingard, directors of the Company, are also directors of bioMérieux SA.
-Mr. Philippe Archinard is the permanent representative of TSGH on the Board of Directors of ABL Inc.
+Institut Mérieux holds 100% of the capital and voting rights of TSGH SAS, which itself owns, as of the date of this Registration Document, 69.1% of the capital and 76.6% of the voting rights of the Company.
+In addition, Mr. Philippe Archinard and Mr. Jean-Luc Bélingard, directors of the Company, are also directors of bioMérieux SA. and Mr. Michel Baguenault de Puchesse is also Chief Executive Officer of Institut Mérieux and TSGH.

-In order to guard against conflicts of interest or the appearance of a conflict of interest, the Company has set up a Board composed of nine members, four of which are considered as independent in accordance with the criteria defined by the MiddleNext Code as adopted by Transgene, as well as the criterion added by the Board of Directors.
+In order to guard against conflicts of interest or the appearance of a conflict of interest, the Company has set up a Board composed of ten members, four of which are considered as independent in accordance with the criteria defined by the MiddleNext Code as adopted by Transgene, as well as the criterion added by the Board of Directors.
 In addition, the Company closely monitors related-party agreements to ensure that decision-making is isolated from any private interest.

-Moreover, in the event of a capital increase with cancelation of preferential subscription rights, related to the subscription of a significant share of the transaction by TSGH, Transgene organizes a meeting of independent directors who are not party to the transaction, to validate the principle of the transaction and examine its terms and conditions, in particular its price, set with a discount comparable to the average of recent transactions.
+Moreover, in the event of a capital increase with cancellation of preferential subscription rights, related to the subscription of a significant share of the transaction by TSGH, Transgene organizes a meeting of independent directors who are not party to the transaction, to validate the principle of the transaction and examine its terms and conditions, in particular its price, set with a discount comparable to the average of recent transactions.